 Wow, more gamers than athletes.
 It makes sense for schools to engage students where their interests lie and give them a safe outlet to play, learn, and engage with esports.

 While esports athletes may not be getting the exercise of the football or basketball teams, they’re also not exposed to some of the physical injuries.
 Esports sits alongside more cognitive based extracurricular activities like debate or chess.
 Chess has recently seen increased interest as an esport itself.
+(Check out our post on how Chess relates to STEM.)

 Getting kids involved in video games and esports has shown benefits in a variety of areas, including: